 That changed in 2002, when the entire red wine production came exclusively from the vineyards of Chateau Couhins-Lurton.
 2003 marked an interesting experiment when the estate became the first classified growth to bottle their wine using the Stelvin screwcap enclosure.
 In 2008, Couhins-Lurton was completely renovated from top to bottom.

 The next important and news worthy move for the Lurton family took place in 2012, when they entered into a business arrangement with the French bank Credit Agricole, who invested in the property.
 In 2013, Chateau La Louviere hired Michel Rolland as their consultant in an effort to improve the wines and bring more attention to the estate.
-Michel Rolland will consult on the red wines, while Denis Dubourdieu will continue to consult for the white wines.
+Michel Rolland consults on the red wines, while Denis Dubourdieu was the consultant for the white wines.

 Chateau Couhins Lurton Vineyard, Terroir, Grapes, Winemaking